ramele/projective/README.md

 "let projective_verilog_grid      = 'nc run'
 ```
 For the `projective_make_cmd` option you can use any command or script that
-eventually calls ncvlog and ncelab, for example - irun.
+eventually calls ncvlog and ncelab, for example: irun.
 Note that you can use
 your regular compilation and elaboration script. `-parseinfo include` is the
 only ncvlog flag that should be included if you want the internal syntax
 checker to recognize your -incdir compiler directives.